 The first change is in Rule 6(b)(1).
 The last sentence of current Rule 6(b)(1) provides that "Challenges shall be made before the administration of the oath to the jurors and shall be tried by the court."
 That language has been deleted from the amended rule.
 The remainder of this subdivision rests on the assumption that formal proceedings have begun against a person, i.e., an indictment has been returned.
 The Committee believed that although the first sentence reflects current practice of a defendant being able to challenge the composition or qualifications of the grand jurors after the indictment is returned, the second sentence does not comport with modern practice.
 That is, a defendant will normally not know the composition of the grand jury or identity of the grand jurors before they are administered their oath.
-Thus, there is no opportunity to challenge them and have the court decide the issue before the oath is that general rule.
-The last sentence in current Rule 6(e)(2), concerning contempt for violating Rule 6, now appears in Rule 6(e)(7).
-No change in substance is intended.
+Thus, there is no opportunity to challenge them and have the court decide the issue before the oath is given.